 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village's basic financial statements.
 The nonmajor governmental funds combining statements and detailed comparisons of general fund budgeted and actual revenues and expenditures are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the nonmajor governmental funds combining statements and detailed comparisons of general fund budgeted and actual revenues and expenditures are fairly stated, in all material respects, in relation to the basic financial statements as a whole.